The Life-Saving Potential of Lockboxes

 August 9, 2013

-When an emergency happens and you need help as quick as possible, our firefighters and emergency responders are trained to get to you as quickly as possible and by whatever means necessary – including a forced entry through the front door or windows.
+When an emergency happens and you need help as quick as possible, local firefighters and emergency response teams are trained to get to you as quickly as possible and by whatever means necessary – including a forced entry through the front door or windows.

-No one will ever fault a firefighter for going above and beyond to save a person’s life but either way, the homeowner will be stuck with a costly repair bill.
-That’s where a safety lockbox comes in.
+No one will ever fault a firefighter for going above and beyond to save a person’s life but either way, the homeowner will be stuck with a costly repair bill for a damaged window or door.
+That’s where a Safety Lockbox comes in.

 Lockboxes are an essential part of the real estate business.
 We have all seen them from time to time hanging on the front door handle of homes that are for sale.

-The function of a lockbox is simple.
-A lockbox is used to keep a spare key to the home stored in a safe location outside the home.The key is placed inside a secure combination lock that can only be opened with the correct combination number set by the user.
+The function of a Safety Lockbox is simple.
+It is used to keep a spare key to the home stored in a safe location outside the home.The key is placed inside a secure combination lock that can only be opened with the correct combination number set by the user.

 Recently, the use of lockboxes has expanded into the medical alert industry.
 Lockboxes provide an added layer of security for people living alone.

 Many people experience medical emergencies when they are home alone and have locked themselves inside their homes.
 In situations such as these, the emergency responder will use any means necessary to enter the premise.
 If they have a lockbox outside the home, it will prevent damage to the home from forced entry.